Aitia-IIOT/ah5-docs-java-spring/docs/support_systems/blacklist.md

 # Blacklist

 This Support system makes it possible for systems with operator role or proper permissions to ban other systems from the Local Cloud.

-The systems can get some information about the blacklist without proper permissions too.
+There are operations that provide some information about the blacklist.
+These are available for every system.

 Learn more: <br />
 :material-file-document: [Abstract System Description (SysD)](../assets/sysd/5_0_0/blacklist_sysd.pdf)